 tagline: From openSUSE

 openSUSE supports the use of Free and Open Source Software.
-However, retail versions may include additional packages that have been licensed by Novell or other distributors for distribution.
+However, retail versions may include additional packages that have been licensed by SUSE or other distributors for distribution.

-The reasons why a certain software package is not included in the main openSUSE are the following:
+Reasons why a certain software package is not included in the main openSUSE distribution include:

-- The software is proprietary software, it does not conform to the Open Source definition.
+- The software is proprietary software, i.e. it does not conform to the Open Source definition.

-- The software violates laws concerning software distribution in jurisdictions where Novell conducts business.
+- The software violates laws concerning software distribution in jurisdictions where SUSE conducts business.

 Some proprietary software and drivers may be available from their respective owners and licensed vendors.
-Patent-encumbered software may be obtained from vendors which have been able to strike licensing deals with the patent holders.
+Patent-encumbered software may be obtained from vendors with licensing deals with the patent holders.